comsci-uwc-isak/unit-1-project-filipo18/README.md

 This program works

+This script is used go thorugh all .txt files in the folder:
 ```sh
 for f in *.txt;
 do
 done
 ```

-This script is used go thorugh all .txt files in the folder
+This script is used to read all the words if file defined at the end.
+While loop goes through all the lines in file, for loop goes through every word in line.:
 ```sh
 while read line;
         do